Pc Bottleneck Calculator

 RAM Bottleneck

-Insufficient or slow RAM can cause stutters and slowdowns.
+Insufficient or slow RAM can contribute to stutters and slowdowns during memory-heavy workloads.

 Storage Bottleneck